ParameshbabuBanda/-DATA-PIPELINE-DEVELOPMENT/README.md

 DOMAIN : DATA SCIENCE

-MANTOR : NEELA SANTHOSH KUMAR
+MENTOR : NEELA SANTHOSH KUMAR

 Description of the Data Pipeline Development Code
 This Python script demonstrates a basic ETL (Extract, Transform, Load) pipeline for preparing a machine learning dataset, specifically a loan dataset.
 It uses popular libraries such as Pandas and Scikit-learn for handling data operations, encoding, scaling, and splitting the dataset into training and testing sets.
 Let's go through each part of the script step-by-step.